mireczech/cold-paws-labelling-selection-strategies/README.md

-# Cold PAWS: repository to reproduce label selection results
+# Cold PAWS: Unsupervised class discovery and the cold-start problem
+## Repository to reproduce label selection results

+This is python code for the label selection strategies from the [paper](https://arxiv.org/abs/2305.10071).
+For the model fitting code see [this repo](https://github.com/emannix/cold-paws-simclr-and-paws-semi-supervised-learning).

+---

 First, download the sample data from [here](https://drive.google.com/file/d/1NzFKnz438yZ9sLrhUbtuJBzYxG8iLBTD/view?usp=share_link).
 Then, to initialise t-SNE clusters and the data files, run